Why It’s Important to Wear Your Retainer

 The two main types of retainers are fixed and removable.
-Removable retainers easily slide on and off your teeth during meal and while brushing and flossing.
+Removable retainers easily slide on and off your teeth during meals and while brushing and flossing.
 While you can remove a retainer, they should be worn all the time for up to one year following the removal of your braces.
 Dr. Carr will determine exactly how long you’ll need to wear a retainer based on the type of orthodontic treatment a patient receives.
 After the time period set by Dr. Carr, if no movement is detected, Dr. Carr may recommend only wearing your braces at night.

 While you might find it tempting to only wear your retainer at night or only occasionally, Dr. Carr would hate to see all of the progress made by your orthodontic treatment become undone.
 Rest assured that Dr. Carr will select the shortest amount of time possible when determining how long you should wear your retainer following the removal of our braces.